11 Bedroom Updates for a Better Night's Sleep

 Rethink Your Alarm Clock

-If you’re like me, being jolted awake in the morning by a standard alarm clock just doesn’t work.
-I hit the snooze button several times before I even think about getting up, and even then it’s a struggle.
+Being jolted awake in the morning by a standard alarm clock sometimes just doesn't work.
 Luckily, there are other, less jarring options out there.
 A wake-up light, for example, gradually gets brighter for about 30 minutes before your alarm time to wake you up naturally.
-(I recently purchased one of these, and it’s been life changing.)
-Many wearable fitness trackers can gently wake you with a silent, vibrating alarm.
+Many wearable fitness trackers can gently wake you with a silent, vibrating alarm, too.

 Turn Down the Thermostat